eduardolmedeiros/ansible-playground-docker/README.md

 # Ansible Playground docker image

 This is a docker image for ansible playground.

+This image provides you the ability to run ansible on centos8 environment with systemd support.

-Tests your playbooks and roles in a safe place, without breaking stuff.
+By using that image, you can run playbooks and roles without breaking stuff, or making any changes on your local station.

 ### Requirement